Netaji Subhas Chandra Bose Jayanti, 2026: History, Significance & Parakram Diwas

 In 2021, the Government of India officially declared 23 January as Parakram Diwas to mark the 125th birth anniversary of Netaji.
 The word ‘Parakram means bravery or valour, which perfectly reflects Netaji’s approach to the freedom movement.
 Through this observance, the government aims to promote values such as patriotism, selfless service, and leadership among citizens.

-Know About Netaji Subhas Chandra Bose:
+Life and Contribution of Netaji Subhas Chandra Bose:

 Subhas Chandra Bose was born on 23 January 1897 in Cuttack, Odisha.
 He joined the Indian freedom movement in 1921 and initially worked with Mahatma Gandhi under the banner of the Indian National Congress.